sd2beatles/MySQL-recipe-in-English-/aggregation_based_on_dimensions.md

 If you want to divide numbers over which data ranges into an interval of equal length, substracting the min_price from max_price is calcuated and divided by a nominal value as diff.
-To place the value into a certain calss is determined by price_range(price-min_pirce) divided by the nominal        value and use FLOOR function to discard decimal points.
+The assignement of value to the proper class is determined by price_range(price-min_pirce) divided by the nominal value and use FLOOR function to discard decimal points.

 <img width="576" alt="data1" src="https://user-images.githubusercontent.com/53164959/62750257-790aed80-ba9a-11e9-8519-aa23de888bee.png">